vmware-archive/AndroidIntelliJStarter/README.md

     (cd submodules/robolectric && ant clean test) # make sure it runs

 ### Forking Robolectric (Recommended)
-We recommend forking robolectric for your project.
-See "Open Source Robolectric" below for reasons why.
+We recommend that you fork robolectric for your project.
+For details on how to set up your fork to easily sync with pivotal/robolectric, see "Open Source Robolectric" below.

 .gitmodules -- delete the '[submodule "submodules/robolectric"]' section if present.